 Some examples of Ruth’s regular work includes:

-- Advising statutory and regulatory bodies on a variety of administrative law issues; and
+- Advising statutory and regulatory bodies on administrative law, including procedural fairness;

-- Working with employers in all aspects of the employment relationship, including discrimination and accommodation, union-management relations, and workers’ compensation.
+- Navigating the employment relationship, including discrimination and accommodation, union-management relations, and workers’ compensation;

-- Representing a regulator in contested professional disciplinary proceedings (recent decisions include Mirolo v College of Physicians and Surgeons of NL, 2019 NLCPS 1; Drover v College of Physicians and Surgeons of NL, 2019 NLCPS 2)
+- Prosecuting professional disciplinary proceedings (recent matters include College of Physicians and Surgeons of NL v Maritz, 2021 NLCPS 2; Drover v College of Physicians and Surgeons of NL, 2019 NLCPS 2);

-- Successful defence of a professional regulator before the Supreme Court, General Division against a statutory appeal from a complainant (Quinlan v College of Physicians and Surgeons of NL, 2019 NLSC 27)
+- Successful defence of a professional regulator in a statutory appeal (Quinlan v College of Physicians and Surgeons of NL, 2019 NLSC 27);

-- Argued a statutory appeal on behalf of the regulator from a disciplinary finding against a physician (Mirolo v College of Physicians and Surgeons of NL, 2021 NLSC 12)
+- Defended a statutory appeal after a successful disciplinary finding against a physician (Mirolo v College of Physicians and Surgeons of NL, 2021 NLSC 12 and 2019 NLCPS 1);

-- Successfully defended a client’s security interest from a challenge by a subsequent creditor before the Court of Appeal (Coleman Management Services Limited v MMH Prestige Homes, 2019 NLCA 45)
+- Successfully defended a security interest against a subsequent creditor before the Court of Appeal (Coleman Management Services Limited v MMH Prestige Homes, 2019 NLCA 45);

-- Represented a regulatory body in respect of an application seeking an order for mandamus (Sequence Bioinformatics v Health Research Ethics Authority for NL, 2018 NLSC 129)
+- Represented a regulatory body in respect of an application seeking mandamus (Sequence Bioinformatics v Health Research Ethics Authority for NL, 2018 NLSC 129);

-- Successful at summary trial and before the Court of Appeal in defending a challenge to an engineering consulting firm’s standard retainer agreement language (Community Mental Health Initiative v Summit Lounge Ltd. et al, 2014 NLTD(G) 130 and 2018 NLCA 42)
+- Successful at summary trial and before the Court of Appeal in defending a challenge to standard engineering retainer agreement language (Community Mental Health Initiative v Summit Lounge Ltd. et al, 2014 NLTD(G) 130 and 2018 NLCA 42)